 By 1915, a clinic had been established in Avalon’s first permanent structure, the Metropole Hotel.
 Unfortunately Avalon’s massive fire that year destroyed the Metropole and burned most of the town to the ground.

-Shortly after that time records show that a Dr. Chapman began seeing patients in the Strand Hotel, located on Sumner Avenue.
+Shortly after that time, records show that a Dr. Chapman began seeing patients in the Strand Hotel, located on Sumner Avenue.
+From 1923 to 1957 the Hospital assumed responsibility for the island’s medical services at the site now occupied by the Los Angeles County Services building on Sumner.

 The founders group was led by Joe Arno.
 Don Haney, then the editor and publisher of The Catalina Islander, said in a story announcing the hospital’s opening, “To list the many who contributed would take reams of newsprint.”

+Avalon Municipal Hospital became a reality and opened its doors at the 100 Falls Canyon Road location on January 24, 1960.
+Avalon’s population was about 1900 people at that time.
 Avalon’s original hospital building featured six beds and had a capacity for eight.
 The Falls Canyon structure included the emergency and operating rooms as well as what is now the laboratory, x-ray and observation room.
-The lobby, kitchen and receptionist area are also part of that first facility.
+The lobby, kitchen and receptionist area were also part of that first facility.
+Physicians were Dr Robert Staff and Dr John Hancock.

-As the community continues to grow, the hospital and clinic have continued to grow with them.
+As the community continued to grow, the hospital and clinic have had to grow with them.

-In 2003 a much-needed clinic expansion provided greater capacity at the doctor’s offices.
-In 2004, the hospital was renovated, with new rest rooms, improved access and a complete renovation of the emergency and operating rooms.
+In 2002-2003 a much-needed clinic expansion provided even greater capacity at the doctors disposal.
+In 2004, the hospital was also renovated, with new rest rooms, improved access and a complete renovation of the emergency and operating rooms.
+New clinic exam rooms and additional offices were added or upgraded.
+In 2007 Mr. Greene retired and Bryan Ballard, FACHE replaced him as CEO.
+Under

 For thousands of years, health care on the island has evolved to meet the needs of its community.
 As long as the community continues to see the importance of providing health care for its citizens that evolution will continue to ensure that generations of island residents receive the health care they need.